 There are many definitions of stress.
 Generally, we can say that stress occurs when a person encounters an event that they perceive as threatening their physical or mental well-being.
 We call these events stressors and the response to them - stress.
 The stressor may be physical (e.g. an animal attacking me) or just mental (e.g. thinking about an upcoming presentation).

 There is a difference between eustress, which is a term for the „good“ stress, and distress, which refers to the „bad“ stress.
-Eustress motivates us, helps us to focus our energy, feels exciting and improves performance.
-On the other hand, distress causes anxiety, is perceived as beyond our coping abilities, feels unpleasant, decreases performance and can lead to mental and physical problems.
-Chronic distress may also cause the burn-out syndrome.
+Eustress motivates us, helps us to focus our energy, feels exciting, and improves performance.
+On the other hand, distress causes anxiety, is perceived as beyond our coping abilities, feels unpleasant, decreases performance, and can lead to mental and physical problems.
+Chronic distress may also cause burn-out syndrome.

-At work we may encounter many stressors.
-The most common are: workload, responsibility, social status, decision-making, conflicts, uncertainty, organizational changes, difficult relationships, conflicting roles, unrealistic deadlines or goals etc. However, the work stressors are not the only stressors in our lives.
-In a personal aspect we may perceive as stressful: relationship troubles, health problems, changes in our environment, financial difficulties etc.
+At work, we may encounter many stressors.
+The most common are workload, responsibility, social status, decision-making, conflicts, uncertainty, organizational changes, difficult relationships, conflicting roles, unrealistic deadlines or goals, etc. However, the work stressors are not the only stressors in our lives.
+From a personal aspect, we may perceive it as stressful: relationship troubles, health problems, changes in our environment, financial difficulties, etc.

 Very efficient in decreasing stress are various relaxation techniques (e.g. autogenic training, progressive muscle relaxation, breathing exercises, aromatherapy, etc.).